peterberbec/FileList/README.md

 FileList.exe

-Designed to run in Windows 64-bit.
-Compiles under Visual Studio 2022.
-Written in C++, as vanilla as I can make it.
-Probably easily portable to Linux and I may try for my Plex box at some point, just to see if it works.
-Console application because GUIs scare me.
-I plan on making a Win32 version at some point, but it currently functions for my purposes quite will.

 Reads the data of all files, recursively, in target directory.
 Loops forever, with a user prompt to quit after every loop, or until read is accomplished within a goal time.
 Inability to access a file is currently set to NOT stop the